cloudmesh-community/hid-sp18-705/project-code/README.md

 component of BigchainDB (BigchainDB Server, Tendermint, and MongoDB).
 Once stopped, the containers can be reset with `make reset`.

-Once the containers are running, the Python script `rbac_demo.py` can be executed and will send a series of transactions to the BigchainDB server.
+Once the containers are running, the Python script `rbac_demo.py` in the `demo` directory can be executed and will send a series of transactions to the BigchainDB server.